 The blocks of flats feature Renaissance-inspired elements, which were used to commemorate the “new awakening of mankind”.
 You will visit the administrative buildings of the steelworks, the Central Square of Promenades, the so-called Dozow Palace, and the first churches built during the workers’ counter-revolution.
 Nowa Huta eventually transformed itself into one of the bastions of the anti-communist movement of the 1980s.

-This tour will be exotic for anybody from beyond the former Iron curtain, and perfect for the “proletariat” of any country, since you will see a great number of artefacts that once were a common sight for anybody living within the Soviet bloc before the fall of the Berlin wall.
+This tour will be exotic for anybody from beyond the former Iron Curtain, and perfect for the “proletariat” of any country, since you will see a great number of artefacts that once were a common sight for anybody living within the Soviet bloc before the fall of the Berlin wall.

-This special tour is lead by a team of dedicated “Crazy Guides” who will drive you in Trabant cars – small plastic-bodied cars manufactured in the former East German Democratic Republic.
+This special tour is lead by a team of dedicated “Crazy Guides” who will drive you in Trabant automobiles – small plastic-bodied cars manufactured in the former East German Democratic Republic.
 They will show you a typical communist “restaurant” and an apartment in a block-of-flats from the 1970s.